Disease/ Disorder

 Epidemiology including risk factors and primary prevention

-Literature reports a frequency of 26.2 per 100,000 persons per year for CRPS I and 5.5 per 100,000 persons per year for CRPS II.6,7,8 with higher propensity for female gender compared to males at a 4:1 ratio, and an increased incidence from 61 to 70 years old.7 Overall highest frequency occurs in the fourth decade of life with no differences in race noted.
-Fractures are the most common precipitating event and more often involved in the upper extremity.6
+Literature reports a frequency of 26.2 per 100,000 persons per year for CRPS type I and 5.5 per 100,000 persons per year for CRPS type II.9,10 Females have a higher propensity compared to males at a 4:1 ratio, and there is an increased incidence in the fourth decade and from 61 to 70 years old.9 No racial differences have been noted.
+Fractures are the most common precipitating event, particularly in the upper extremity.10

 The development of CRPS following surgery is a major cause of concern as this complicates post-operative management and has significant clinical ramifications.
-Operative procedures of the shoulder, distal radius, carpal tunnel and Dupuytren’s contracture have been shown to be associated with the manifestation of CRPS.
-The incidence of CRPS following shoulder, distal radius, carpal tunnel and Dupuytren’s contracture surgery is estimated to be between 0.9-11%, 22-39%, 2-5% and 4.5-40%, respectively.
-Although less studied, surgical treatment of the lower limb is also associated with the development of CRPS.
-In a prospective study of patients with tibial fractures, the incidence of CRPS following surgical repair was documented at 31%; 33.3% of patients treated with intramedullary nailing, 28.6% of patients treated with nails and screws and 28.6% of patients treated with external fixation.9
+Operative procedures of the shoulder (incidence 0.9-11%), distal radius (22-39%), carpal tunnel (2-5%) Dupuytren’s contracture (4.5-40%), foot and ankle surgery (4.36%) have been associated with the manifestation of CRPS.8 In a prospective study of patients with tibial fractures, the incidence of CRPS following surgical repair was documented at 31%; 33.3% of patients treated with intramedullary nailing, 28.6% of patients treated with nails and screws and 28.6% of patients treated with external fixation.11

 Patho-anatomy/physiology